Aliases for TCF7 Gene

 TCF7 (Transcription Factor 7 (T-Cell Specific, HMG-Box)) is a Protein Coding gene.
 Diseases associated with TCF7 include cleidocranial dysplasia and colorectal cancer.
 Among its related pathways are Wnt Signaling Pathways: beta-Catenin-independent Wnt/PCP Signaling Pathways and Wnt Signaling Pathway (WikiPathways).
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and chromatin binding.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
 An important paralog of this gene is TCF7L2.

 UniProtKB/Swiss-Prot Summary for TCF7 Gene